-The main project expected outcomes are depicted below per main technology streams
+The project outcomes are depicted below per main technology stream

-- Development of new concepts for greener air traffic by analysis of baseline and identification of future concepts between EU and China
+- To develop new concepts for greener air traffic management by analysing the baseline situation and identifying future concepts between EU and China

-- Development and analysis of greener air traffic management Architecture
+- To develop and analyse a greener air traffic management architecture

 European ATM System Architecture Overview – source eATMportal

 These activities have started jointly by Europe and China in March 2020.
 The key challenge is to develop a high-level environmentally friendly operational concept in line with International Civil Aviation Organization (ICAO) standards and the future ATM programs of involved countries.
 The activities related to greener air traffic management (ATM) concept research and development have made good progress despite the current COVID-19 circumstances.
 Four online tutorial sessions about the current ATM system and future programs in Europe and China were successfully conducted to gain a good understanding of how the current ATM system is working, and which improvements are expected and planned in the future.
 Related documentation was also exchanged between the different parties.
 Furthermore, ICAO requirements related to TBO were analyzed, and will be considered in the development of the future concept components.
 The remaining tasks, mainly dealing with the comparison between Europe and China as well as the development of the new concept elements, are expected to be achieved by the end of 2020.
 The part dedicated to Greener ATM architecture analysis and modeling has been started by the Chinese partners on July 2020.
 The validation of greener ATM architecture will be launched on 2021.
 The progress is monitored through monthly regular progress meetings.
 Moreover, the GreAT project places significant importance to the teamwork and exchange of experience and knowledge between Europe and China.
 At this end, a public team site was created to enable joint work on the deliverable and to share data together.